-To complete the 40-unit requirement for the major, students must choose the remaining units from other anthropology courses, including courses listed above or ANTH 318, ANTH 340, ANTH 341, or SSCI 299.
-Anthropology units in internship, special studies, and the community involvement program may be included.
+To complete the 40-unit requirement for the major, students must choose the remaining units from other anthropology courses.
+Anthropology units in internship and the community involvement program may be included.

-Total Units In Major Electives 3 Total Units In the Major 40
+Total Units In Major Electives 3 40

+Total Units In the Major